CW: sexual harassment, interpersonal violence, revenge porn

 On the other hand, The New York Times published a story titled “Now Comes the Naked Truth,” in which opinion columnist Maureen Dowd ironically protests against the phrase “OK, Boomer,” instructing other millennials to learn from Katie Hill’s mistakes: “And don’t leave yourself vulnerable by giving people the ammunition — or the nudes — to strip you of your dreams,” she writes, victim-blaming Hill for trusting her husband and “the shiny tools of modernity.”

-Looking back, yes, this is partially about the abuse of power.
-Hill’s relationship with a subordinate—who is significantly younger than her—was absolutely inappropriate, especially when considering the details.
-In texts supposedly released by Heslep, Hill’s former campaign staffer wrote, “I am terrified of pushing back against you or upsetting you,” and that Hill “isolated” her and “took all of her friends,” all textbook signs of emotional abuse.
-Not to mention, despite Hill’s claims that it was consensual, having a secret relationship with an employee is questionable in and of itself.
+Looking back, yes, this is partially about a potential misuse of authority.
+Hill’s relationship with an employee—who is significantly younger than her—was absolutely inappropriate, especially when its details are taken into account.
+In the texts supposedly released by Heslep, Hill’s former campaign staffer wrote, “I am terrified of pushing back against you or upsetting you,” and that Hill “isolated” her and “took all of her friends.”

-But it’s also true Hill was given a much harsher sentence than most men accused of similar—or dare I say worse—sexual indiscretions throughout all of history, which is valid to note.
+But as CNN writer Tensley notes, it’s also true that Hill was given a much worse sentence than most men accused of similar—or dare I say worse—sexual indiscretions throughout all of history, which is valid to note.
 Our current president, for example, has been publicly accused of sexual misconduct by at least 25 women.
-Yet, as the former sentence indicates, he was elected president, remains president, and has never been investigated on any of these claims—and we all know he’s not the only one.
-So, yes, Katie Hill’s case is also about double standards.
-It’s about the double standards that prevent women from seeking office in the first place, bully women out of office, and criticize women in a much harsher light.
+Yet, as the former sentence indicates, he was elected president, remains president, and has never been investigated on any of these claims, or harassed for them—and we all know he’s not the only one.
+So, yes, Hill’s case is also about double standards.
+It’s about the double standards that prevent women from seeking office in the first place, bully women out of office, and criticize women in power in much harsher lights.